andrew/ultimate-awesome/README.md

 - [awesome-avs](https://github.com/layr-labs/awesome-avs) - A curated list of awesome projects and resources related to AVS development and EigenLayer.
 - [DSP-Guide](https://github.com/mikeroyal/DSP-Guide) - Digital Signal Processing(DSP) Guide.
 - [awesome-python-blogs](https://github.com/mikeyny/awesome-python-blogs) - A curated list of Awesome Python Blogs and Newsletters for Python Developers and Newbies.
+- [Awesome-Text-to-Speech](https://github.com/ishandutta2007/Awesome-Text-to-Speech) - 🎤 A curated list of the latest and most influential tools, models, and resources in the Text-to-Speech sector. 🌟 Star if you like it!  🌟 .
 - [awesome-few-shot-object-detection](https://github.com/lxn96/awesome-few-shot-object-detection) - Collect some papers and datastes about few-shot object detection for computer vision.
 - [Awesome-Javascript-resources](https://github.com/olawanlejoel/Awesome-Javascript-resources) - A Curated list of Awesome JavaScript Resources .
 - [awesome-decentralized-database](https://github.com/recallnet/awesome-decentralized-database) - A curated list of awesome decentralized databases and related resources.